daviddalpiaz/r4sl/02-r-intro.md

 # `R` Resources

-- TODO: triage: beginner, medium, advanced. general strategy for learning `R`. add roger's book. add efficient `R`.

-These resources not necessary for this course, but you may find them useful if you would like a deeper understanding of `R`:
+So far, we have seen a lot of `R`, and a lot of `R` quickly.
+Again, the preceding chapters were in no way meant to be a complete reference for the `R` language, but rather an introduction to many of the concepts we will need in this text.
+The following resources are not necessary for the remainder of this text, but you may find them useful if you would like a deeper understanding of `R`:

 ## Beginner Tutorials and References